Price: $2,9952021 - 3 spots left : Book now $2,995

 Day 4 - Hahei - Auckland

 Another early morning sunrise allows you to hone your field technique and capture some more of the areas stunning beaches.
 After breakfast, we will then use the hotel's conference room for an in-depth post-production session covering the processing of long exposure, black and white images and merging HDR shots.
 We will help you process your best image from the workshop and produce a finished 16x22" fine art print to take home.
-In the afternoon, we drive back to Auckland to meet connecting flights to the main centres.
+In the afternoon, we drive back to Tauranga to meet connecting flights to the main centres.

 Please note: We keep the workshop itinerary flexible to allow for the best shooting and the order of each day's shoot may be changed due to weather, but we try and get to all of the locations over the 4 days.